Varigarble/serial-number-format-validator/README.md

 #### Why it should be used:

 Malformed audit data is a common source of confusion and wasted time in the audit analysis process.
-Bad data can be introduced in many different ways (typos, poor packaging scans, incomplete copy/paste), and it's good to catch it before it ever enters the SAM system.
+Bad data can be introduced in many ways (typos, poor packaging scans, incomplete copy/paste), and it's good to catch it before it ever enters the SAM system.

 #### Why it shouldn't be used:

-It's incomplete - and always will be.
+This project is currently in a demonstration/proof-of-concept phase.
+There is only one database table with four columns.
+A more complete SAM application might have a system of checking licenses in and out to employees.
-It's not possible to write regular expressions for every product code for every product line for every vendor that's ever existed or will exist.
-But, for a SAM administrator or team that's familiar with regular expressions and their vendors' catalogs, this approach may be feasible.
-This project is not (currently) a complete SAM system, but it offers ideas that can be tailored to fit the needs of an organization that decides to implement them.
+It's also not possible to write regular expressions for every product code for every product line for every vendor that's ever existed or will exist.
+There are ideas in here, particularly some neat PySimpleGUI tricks, that can be incorporated into other projects.

+#### Known issues:

+- Individual vendor report file names incorporate vendor names.
+The file creation process may fail if there are special characters in the vendor's name.